Faculty, Students and Staff--

 - Workstations may be periodically scanned to verify that social security numbers are not being stored in an unsecured manner.

 - Devices storing social security numbers are subject to periodic vulnerability scans.

 - All workstations that store social security numbers must have antivirus software enabled and updated.

 - If social security numbers are accessible over a network, connections that will encrypt the data during transfer, such as VPN, Secure FTP, Secure emulation software, or SSL are recommended.
 Note that a remote desktop is not a VPN.

-Spider 4 Download Instructions
+Spider 4 Download & Scan Instructions for Windows

 Spider software Searches your PC for social security numbers.